-Today the husband and I were spending some time with friends and they mentioned they had just seen 21 Jump Street.
-They told us it was a great movie, super funny, and we should go see it.
-We agreed and said we would go see it later.
+Today I was spending some time with friends and they mentioned they had just seen 21 Jump Street.
+They told me it was a great movie, super funny, and I should go see it.
+I agreed and said I would go see it later.

 Yes, movie tickets cost $16 here!
 For me that’s almost double what I used to pay for tickets in my hometown and for both of us to go that is $32.
 To spend $32 on watching a movie just seems ridiculous to me when we are trying to climb our way out of debt on 1.5 salaries in a high cost of living area.

 Plus there are a lot of reasons I don’t think movie theater tickets are worth it: